Cray-HPE/docs-sat/portal/developer-portal/install/Install_the_System_Admin_Toolkit_Product_Stream.md

     ```

 15. Verify that SAT is successfully installed by running the following command to confirm the expected version.
+    The examples below use an example version of 3.7.0.

     This version number will be different than the version number of the SAT release distribution.
 This is the
     semantic version of the `sat` Python package, which is different from the version number of the overall SAT
     release distribution.